 With such slow connection speeds, there is no doubt that streaming would be a bit of a nightmare.
 Still, Tenta is in beta and it is free, so this still remains a good VPN for keeping you secure on public WiFi.
 However, we can only hope that Tenta manages to upgrade the service before it is out of beta.
 Not doing so could be a serious pain point.

 Can connect to different servers in different tabs

 Downloads, history, and bookmarks are encrypted by the browser (AES-256 bit encryption for stationary browser data stored on the device)

 DNS settings can be changed within the browser

 Strong OpenVPN encryption

 Browse in incognito mode all the time (but without giving up functionality)

 I wasn’t so sure about:

-It is still early days for Tenta, and until the firm decides to release the code for the security implementation on its platform, using the VPN is still a bit of a gamble.
-However, if the implementation that the firm told me about is true, then this is certainly a highly interesting free browser with strong integrated OpenVPN.
+It is still early days for Tenta, and the firm has only just made its software open source.
+However, if the implementation all checks out when it is properly audited – then Tenta is certainly a highly interesting free browser with strong integrated OpenVPN.